Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

-As shown in Figure~\ref{fig:oval-bounds-grope}, $\gamma'$ bounds a grope whose bottom stage contains a symplectic pair of circles, one of which is a meridian to $W_J$, while the other is either parallel to an oval in $W_{(I,J)}$ around the boundary arc of a higher-order Whitney disk $W_{((I,J),K_1)}$ for $K=(K_1,K_2)$ (as shown in the figure), or is a meridian to $W_K$ if $W_{(I,J)}\cap W_K$ is an unpaired intersection (since $\cV$ is split, these are the only two possible types of singularities in $W_{(I,J)}$.)
-By Lemma~\ref{lem:WI1I2-meridian-bounds-grope}, the meridian to $W_J$ bounds a grope $G_J$, and inductively the oval-parallel circle bounds a grope $G_K$, so the grope bounded by $\gamma'$ does indeed have tree $(J,K)$. \end{proof}
+As shown in Figure~\ref{fig:oval-bounds-grope}, $\gamma'$ bounds a grope whose bottom stage contains a symplectic pair of circles, one of which is a meridian to $W_J$; while the other is either parallel to an oval in $W_{(I,J)}$ around the boundary arc of a higher-order Whitney disk $W_{((I,J),K_1)}$ for $K=(K_1,K_2)$ (as shown in the figure), or is a meridian to $W_K$ if $W_{(I,J)}$ contains the unpaired intersection $p=W_{(I,J)}\cap W_K$ (since $\cV$ is split, these are the only two possible types of singularities in $W_{(I,J)}$).
+By Lemma~\ref{lem:WI1I2-meridian-bounds-grope}, the meridian to $W_J$ bounds a grope $G_J$; and inductively the oval-parallel circle, or again by Lemma~\ref{lem:WI1I2-meridian-bounds-grope} the meridian to $W_K$, bounds a grope $G_K$; so the grope bounded by $\gamma'$ does indeed have tree $(J,K)$. $ \square$